rimeno/script.service.snapcast-client/README.md

 # script.service.snapcast-client

-Service that stop Snapcast client when Kodi is playing and a basic GUI to start/stop it.
-It depends on a systemd unit file in Kodi user space, `snapclient.service`.
+Service that mute Snapcast client when Kodi is playing and a basic GUI to mute/unmute it.

 Thanks to [frafall](https://github.com/frafall/service.snapcast) for is original work for LibreELEC.

+Since release 0.2.0, this plugin doesn't stop systemd unit file, it will mute snapclient for better interoperability.

 ## Features

-* Start/Stop from Kodi interface
+* Mute/Unmute from Kodi interface
 * Optionally autostart snapcast on Kodi startup
 * Optionally autostart snapcast when Kodi stop playing
 * Optionally sync volume from Kodi to snapcast

 * No dependencies on LibreELEC
-* Dependency on systemd
 * Python 3

 ## Install